 Edinburgh, Scotland

-Edinburgh – Scotland’s capital – is often described as looking like a real-life fairy tale.
+Edinburgh – Scotland’s capital – is often described as looking like something from a fairy tale.
 Looming over the city is Edinburgh Castle, where you can see Scotland’s crown jewels and the Stone of Destiny.

 There’s also plenty of history and culture to explore along the cobbled streets of the Medieval Old Town and Georgian New Town.

-Fun fact: Edinburgh is the home of Sean Connery, Sherlock Holmes, digestive biscuits, and Harry Potter!
+Edinburgh is also the home of Sean Connery, Sherlock Holmes, digestive biscuits, and Harry Potter!

 St Michael’s Mount, Cornwall

-If you want to visit somewhere that combines stunning scenery with a good old legendary tale, St Michael’s Mount is one place you’ll definitely want to visit.
+If you’d like to visit somewhere that combines stunning scenery with a legendary tale, St Michael’s Mount is one place you might find interesting to visit.

 This small tidal island is possibly one of the prettiest places in England, and rumour has it that a giant still inhabits one of the island’s caves.
 Spooky!